-Therapy dogs have been used for decades (since WWII to be exact), providing comfort, support, and companionship to us humans.
-In fact, many of us are familiar with service dogs who help those with disabilities by providing around-the-clock help and care — however, our four-legged friends can also work to help victims of trauma.
+Therapy dogs have been used for decades (since WWII, to be exact), providing comfort, support, and companionship to us humans.
+Many of us are familiar with service dogs who help those with disabilities by giving around-the-clock help and care — however, our four-legged friends can also work to help victims of trauma.

-It’s important to shed light on the positive effects therapy and emotional support dogs can provide those dealing with post-traumatic stress disorder (PTSD), as many could benefit from their therapeutic aid.
+It’s essential to shed light on the positive effects therapy, and emotional support dogs can provide those dealing with post-traumatic stress disorder (PTSD).
+Many could benefit from their therapeutic aid.

 Life After Trauma

-It’s really no secret that many veterans often struggle adjusting to civilian life.
+It’s no secret that many veterans often struggle to adjust to civilian life.
 Military service is a demanding career that can leave many feeling isolated when they return to everyday life.
-It’s particularly challenging for those who were exposed to traumatic situations over their time in the military.
+It’s incredibly challenging for those who were exposed to traumatic situations over their time in the military.

-Anything from the sound of fireworks to the sight of a bag of trash on the side of the road can evoke overwhelming memories, emotions, and flashbacks for vets.
-Dealing with the effects of PTSD is not only mentally and physically exhausting, but can interfere with job-seeking efforts and relationships, and even lead to thoughts of self-harm or suicide.
+Anything from the sound of fireworks to the sight of a trash bag on the side of the road can evoke overwhelming memories and emotions.
+Dealing with the effects of PTSD is not only mentally and physically exhausting.
+Still, it can interfere with job-seeking efforts and relationships and even lead to thoughts of self-harm or suicide.

-Therapy dogs are one solution to helping veterans transition from military to civilian life, assisting them through tough PTSD episodes.
-According to experts at Psychology Today, dogs can help individuals with PTSD a number of ways.
+Therapy dogs are one solution to helping veterans transition from military to civilian life, assisting them through severe PTSD episodes.
+According to experts at Psychology Today, dogs can help individuals with PTSD in a number of ways.

-These factors are important as they all provide a sense of companionship and help those suffering from PTSD feel less alone.
+These factors are vital as they all provide a sense of companionship and help those who have PTSD feel less alone.
 Moreover, dogs can help ground individuals in the present, rather than their traumatizing past.
-Dogs naturally provide a lot of therapeutic benefits but can also be trained to professionally handle symptoms and warning signs of PTSD by waking owners up from nightmares, retrieving medications, and interrupting panic attacks.
+Dogs naturally provide a lot of therapeutic benefits.
+Still, they can also be trained to professionally handle symptoms and warning signs of PTSD by waking owners up from nightmares, retrieving medications, and interrupting panic attacks.

-Of course, transitioning veterans also greatly benefit from military social workers and other adjustment programs, but therapy dogs can help with long-term recovery and provide crucial day-to-day assistance and interaction.
+Of course, transitioning veterans also greatly benefit from military social workers and other adjustment programs.
+Still, therapy dogs can help with long-term recovery and provide crucial day-to-day assistance and interaction.

-It’s also important to note that it’s not only veterans of war who suffer from PTSD.
-Victims of abuse, natural disasters, assault, and even those dealing with the loss of a loved one can suffer from PTSD.
+It’s also important to note that it’s not only veterans of war who have PTSD.
+Victims of abuse, natural disasters, assault, and even folks who are dealing with loosing a loved one can have PTSD.
 Trauma can affect anyone.
 It also means that dogs can comfort and support a lot of people.

-Depending on the level of trauma, it’s certainly worth considering a therapy dog to help those dealing with trauma.
-Trained therapy dogs can get expensive (they’re worth it), but luckily there are many programs like 4 Paws For Ability that work with families to help cover the costs.
+Depending on the trauma level, it’s certainly worth considering a therapy dog to help those dealing with trauma.
+Trained therapy dogs can get expensive (they’re worth it), but luckily, many programs like 4 Paws For Ability work with families to help cover the costs.

 At the end of the day, the services therapy dogs provide to trauma victims are invaluable.
-These dogs are able to help individuals begin the road to healing and change their lives for the better, and it all begins with a simple wag of their tail.
+These dogs can help individuals begin the road to healing and change their lives for the better, and it all starts with a simple wag of their tail.